hassanali161/BetterCallPaul/README.md

 # BetterCallPaul
-A RAG baed web application for inquiring about Canadian laws.
+A RAG based web application for inquiring about Canadian laws.